 Flexible mitigation actions enable tailoring to customer risk environment and operational model

 Over-the-Air Attack Detection

-Cisco Adaptive wIPS features over-the-air attack detection as shown in Table 2.
+Cisco wIPS features over-the-air attack detection, as shown in Table 2.
 Over-the-air attacks are launched by hackers adjacent to your RF environment.
-Since RF signals penetrate walls, an attacker could be someone sitting in the parking lot in front of your office.
-Attack types include network reconnaissance, authentication and encryption cracking, denial of service, and man-in-the-middle attacks, as well as impersonation attempts and new or unknown attack techniques.
+Since RF signals penetrate walls, an attacker could be sitting in the parking lot in front of your office.
+Attack types include network reconnaissance, authentication and encryption cracking, DoS, and man-in-the-middle attacks, as well as impersonation attempts and new or unknown attack techniques.

 Table 2.
 Features and Benefits: Over-the-Air Attack Detection

 Analyzes traffic behavior and performs pattern matching to detect tools and techniques such as Netstumbler, Wellenreiter, Kismet, honeypot access points, and other methods, providing an early alert that a hacker is looking for avenues of attack

 Analyzes traffic behavior and performs pattern matching to detect tools and techniques such as AirSnarf, AirCrack, ASLEAP, Chop-Chop, and other methods, providing an alert of potential or attempted data theft

 Analyzes traffic behavior and performs pattern matching to detect tools and techniques such as 802.11 protocol abuse, AirJack, RF jamming, resource starvation, and other methods, providing an alert of potential or attempted network service disruption